Hesperian Health Guides

 Sores on the genitals should be kept clean.
 Wash them with soap and water.
 Dry them carefully.
 Wash any cloth that you dry them with before you use it again.

 WARNING!
-Other infections, especially HIV, can easily pass through these sores on the genitals during sex.
+Other infections, especially HIV, can easily pass through sores on the genitals during sex.
 The best way to prevent passing infections from one person to another is to not have sex until your or your partner’s sores have healed.

 Syphilis